Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/Collision Layers.md

 A `CollisionLayerSettings` contains the following:

--   worldAABB – The axis-aligned box which defines the subdivision offsets of the multi-box broadphase cells
+-   worldAabb – The axis-aligned box which defines the subdivision offsets of the multi-box broadphase cells
--   worldSubdivisionsPerAxis – The number of subdivisions of the `worldAABB` by axis
+-   worldSubdivisionsPerAxis – The number of subdivisions of the `worldAabb` by axis

-Note: The `worldAABB` does **not** need to fully encapsulate all colliders.
-The outer surface cells within the `worldAABB` are “open” and extend off to infinity.
-The “extents” of the `worldAABB` have no effect for subdivisions of 2 or less per corresponding axis.
+Note: The `worldAabb` does **not** need to fully encapsulate all colliders.
+The outer surface cells within the `worldAabb` are “open” and extend off to infinity.
+The “extents” of the `worldAabb` have no effect for subdivisions of 2 or less per corresponding axis.

 If no `CollisionLayerSettings` is provided to the builder, the layer will be